expo/expo/docs/pages/versions/unversioned/distribution/building-standalone-apps.md

 Push Notifications service key.
 Remember that Push Notifications service keys can be reused across different Expo apps as well.

-If you are using Push Notifications Certificate and want to switch to Push Notifications Key you need to start build with `--clear-push-cert`.
-We will remove certificate from our servers and generate Push Notifcations Key for you.

 > **Note:** The Expo build service supports both normal App Store distribution as well as enterprise
 > distribution.
 To use the latter, you must be a member of the ["Apple Developer Enterprise
 > Program"](https://developer.apple.com/programs/enterprise/).
 Only normal Apple developer accounts